jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/availability/everything-backed-up.md

-  with the ability to recover the database to the state it was in at a specific date and time (hours, minutes and seconds) during the last 35 days.
+  with the ability to recover the database to the state it was in at a specific date and time (hours, minutes and seconds) over the last 35 days.

 - All the exploits are versioned.